Ellen Woodsworth

 Ellen Woodsworth speaking at a press conference in Vancouver, Canada.

-Ellen Woodsworth is an international speaker and activist based in Vancouver, British Columbia, Canada.
-She is the founder and matriarch of Women Transforming Cities International Society and the Co-Chair of WILPF, Canada.
+Ellen Woodsworth is an international speaker, activist, and politician based in Vancouver, British Columbia, Canada.
+She is the founder and matriarch of Women Transforming Cities International Society and serves as co-chair of Women's International League for Peace and Freedom (WILPF) Canada.
+She also founded the World Peace Forum.

-Woodsworth was a Vancouver City Councillor, where she founded the Women Transforming Cities International Society and co-founded the World Peace Forum.
+Woodsworth served on two non-consecutive terms on Vancouver City Council as a member of the Coalition of Progressive Electors (COPE), from 2002 to 2005 and from 2008 to 2011.

 Early life and education

 Ellen Woodsworth was born in Toronto, Ontario, to Jean and Ken Woodsworth.
 Her father was born and raised in Japan.
 She went to the Canadian Academy in Japan for high school, before returning to Canada to complete her BA at the University of British Columbia.

 Early activism

 After earning her degree, she co-founded and edited the newspaper titled The Other Woman in Toronto and created CORA the Women's Liberation Bookmobile with Judith Quinlan.
 In 1971, the Vancouver Women’s Caucus wanted to build a movement that would draw people together.
 "We didn’t have birth control pills in those days and there was no right to abortion.
 We thought, well, abortions are a healthcare issue, which is key to all women.”
 So with a handful of women, Woodsworth embarked on the “Abortion Caravan.”
 They drove all over Canada putting on performances and speaking about a woman’s right to choose.
 In 1974, Woodsworth helped found the Toronto Wages for Housework Campaign.
 She moved to London, England to work with the International Wages for Housework Campaign in 1975.